jagrvargen/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 2. 2-my_filter_states.py - Displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

 3. 3-my_safe_filter_states.py - Same as 3 but protects for SQL Injections.

+4. 4-cities_by_state.py - Lists all cities from the database hbtn_0e_4_usa.

+5. 5-filter_cities.py - Takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa